Here is a link to some photographs of poems displayed, greatly enlarged, on the walls of Clifton Cathedral in the Spring of 2019.

 Canon Bosco runs Clifton Cathedral and it was he who suggested that a balcony within the building, prominent but little used, could be used for an exhibition of the project’s poems.
 You will see from the pictures that the cathedral does not conform to a medieval, or gothic, stereotype.
 Built in the late 60’s and early 70’s, it is unashamedly modernist, even “brutalist” and I find it inspirational.

-And of course, the building, the faith it was built to exemplify and the poems all shared a vision of reality and human life in absolute contrast and opposition to our presentday lurchings and retreat into competitive nationalism, mutual suspicion, division and fragmentation.
+And of course, the building, the faith it was built to embody and extoll, and the poems, all shared a vision of reality and human life in absolute contrast and opposition to our presentday lurchings and retreat into competitive nationalism, mutual suspicion, division and fragmentation.

 First, Clifton Cathedral is – as I have suggested – a wonderful building in itself, yet is off the beaten track.
 I recommend that anyone visiting Bristol should give some unhurried time to it.